neural-nils/Vectorized_MLP_python/readme.md

 At this point let's try to visualize again with a sketch.
 Looking at the picture below, we can already tell that the backpropagation step is a little bit more complicated than the forward pass.
 Again, mathematical notation is usually very general.
 Therefore, to make it clear, we  enumerate the layers from layer 0 (input layer) to layer 3 (output layer).
 We can now start backpropagating at the end of the neural net: Here, the loss w.r.t. $Z$ is computed slightly different, due to the softmax function, as explained above.
 Once, we have computed the gradient of the loss w.r.t. $Z_3$ (last layer), it gets a little simpler.
 The most important point is, that we calculate the gradient of the loss function w.r.t. $Z$ for each neuron and link it to the previous layer by the gradient of $Z$ w.r.t. $A_{prev}$, which is simply the weights of the current layer.
 By transposing the weights we can use matrix multiplication.
 The resulting matrix has a shape that aligns with $Z$ and $A$ of the previous layer.
 We can then use element-wise multiplication with the gradient of the activation function $\sigma'(Z)$, to obtain the gradient of the loss function w.r.t. $Z$.
-I prefer using "$\odot$" here, because element-wise multiplication is a very different operation than matrix multiplication.
+I prefer using $\odot$ here, because element-wise multiplication is a very different operation than matrix multiplication.

 In the second part of the picture you can see the involved matrix operations and how the gradient of the loss function w.r.t. $Z$ is bridging the different layers with both the gradient of Z w.r.t. $A_{prev}$, as well as the gradient of the activation function.